 Breakfast is served from 8.00 to 11.00 and dinner from 20.30 to 23.00.

 It may be possible to arrive up to 22.30 and still enjoy a meal.

 The Parador de Cazorla's retaurant offers "Andrajo con conejo" (rabbit stewed with vegetables and dumplings).
 Other dishes on offer include "Pipirrana" (salad of peppers, cucumber, onion and tomato) and "Pisto" (fried vegetables).

-The Parador’s outdoor swimming pool is due to open from 01 June2016 until mid-September 2016.
+The Parador’s outdoor swimming pool is due to open from 1st June until 30th September 2017.

 Please note the opening and closing dates will depend on the weather and availability of lifeguards.

 The Parador is located in the heart of the Cazorla Nature Reserve at an altitude of 1400m and just 26 km from the town of Cazorla.
 The approach road to the Parador is conveniently signposted, with signs always on your right as you ascend after passing through the security gate in the town of Burunchel, where you gain entrance to this protected area.
 You can reach the security gate by taking the N-322 highway, which connects Ubeda with Baeza, and which then joins the A319 road, which leads to 'Peal de Becerro-Cazorla'.